What are the most spectacular roads in Austria?

 Also, don’t miss the Timmelsjoch, the highest pass of the Ötztal Alps.
 Also known as Passo del Rombo, is an international high mountain pass on the border with Italy, situated just a few meters below the iconic Passo dello Stelvio.
 Remember to plan carefully your trip, because Austria has a temperate continental climate, with warm summers and cold winters.

-Einzeiger is a high mountain peak at an elevation of 2.751m (9,025ft) above the sea level, located in the Austrian state of Tyrol.
+Gossenköllesee is a high-mountain alpine lake at an elevation of 2,445 meters (8,021 ft) above sea level, located in the Austrian state of Tyrol.

 Stubnerkogel is a high mountain peak at an elevation of 2.232m (7,322ft) above the sea level, located in the Austrian state of Salzburg.